 I took a job as a youth detention officer.
 I learned more in that year and a half than at any other time in my life.
 But, this was a step, not a destination.
 We moved back to Midland and I took a position as an Associate Pastor.
 I loved it!
 After two years I decided it was time to do what I had wanted to do since I was in high school: teach!

 I took a job at San Jacinto Junior High teaching social studies and coaching.
 After a year I was able to concentrate on teaching and became a Department Chair at my school.
-I have enjoyed that part very much.
+I enjoyed that part very much.
 Last year I moved over to one of our private schools in Midland, Trinity.
 I love it!
 I teach Computer Applications, Civil War, American Presidents, and American History.

 Three years ago I took the job of Dean of Students of the Upper School.
 The next year I added Dean of Students of the Middle School.
 I have enjoyed this position as it highlights many of my strengths and still allows me to teach at least one class each trimester.